Home / Career Guides / LMS Specialist

 • Learning and Performance Institute (LPI)

-• Online cybersecurity courses – manage secure online content and user data
+• Online cybersecurity courses to manage secure content and data

-• Cloud certification programs – improve your understanding of cloud-based LMS
+• Cloud certification programs to better understand cloud-based LMS systems

 Pursue relevant certifications